Posts Tagged “me”

 I’m getting very tired of being called ‘Fiat’ by people, for one thing.
 I’m a person, not a car.
 Yet for whatever reason, people fixate on the first part of a name when creating a nickname, not the second half.

-As I’ve said before, I’m also getting very tired of having my comments on Wordpress blogs filtered into the bit-bucket because whoever runs the Akismet spam filters decided that the phrase ‘Fiat Lux’ is spam.
+As I’ve said before, I’m also getting very tired of having my comments on WordPress blogs filtered into the bit-bucket because whoever runs the Akismet spam filters decided that the phrase ‘Fiat Lux’ is spam.

 So what are my options?

-I’ve been using ‘rslux’ as my blog handle on Wordpress blogs recently (it’s also my Twitter handle), so that’s one option.
+I’ve been using ‘rslux’ as my blog handle on WordPress blogs recently (it’s also my Twitter handle), so that’s one option.
 It’s not terribly catchy, though, and it incorporates my middle initial, which I don’t usually use, so it has the potential to be confusing.

 I could also start using my real name more.
 It’s not my first choice either, because frankly it makes me feel unsafe.
 Being female and having an easily Google-able name makes me gun-shy of putting my full name online more than I need to, although I’ll be the first to admit that any information any stalker could ever want or need about me is already available online, one way or another.
 Plus, if I were that concerned about my privacy, I would have picked some other domain name for my blog.